Elias Díaz Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 18th in MLB.

-- The Mets have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Mets' 4.69 team ERA ranks 24th across all MLB pitching staffs.

-- The Mets give up the fourth-most home runs in baseball (72 total, 1.4 per game).
+- Mets pitchers combine to allow the fourth-most home runs in baseball (73 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.